cran/PhenotypeR/README.md

   because of our inclusion criteria?
 If we have multiple cohorts, is there overlap between them and when do people enter one cohort relative to another?
 What is the incidence of cohort entry and what is the prevalence of the cohort in the database?
-- ***Matched diagnostics*** which compares our study cohorts to the overall population in the database.
-By matching people in the cohorts to people with a similar age and sex in the database we can see how our cohorts differ from the general database population.
+It can also compare our study cohorts to the general population by matching people with similar age and sex.
 - ***Population diagnostics*** which estimates the frequency of our study cohorts in the database in terms of their incidence rates and prevalence.